TabbyML/tabby/README.md

 * **Ligthweight on disk**<br/>Models can be quantized below 100MB with minimal accuracy loss.
 A full featured Docker image supporting GPU and CPU requires less than 1GB.
 * **Easy to use translation APIs**<br/>The project exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.

-Some of these features are difficult to achieve in standard deep learning frameworks and are the motivation for this project.
+Some of these features are difficult to achieve with standard deep learning frameworks and are the motivation for this project.

 ### Supported decoding options

 The translation API supports several decoding options:

 * decoding with greedy or beam search
-* translating with a target prefix
+* translating with a known target prefix
 * constraining the decoding length
 * returning multiple translation hypotheses
 * returning attention vectors